bittsi/bnas/Staging/README.md

 - Verifies that the current running config is equal to the original running config (saved right after merge operation) -> tag "verify"

 The above listed jobs are defined in playbooks.
-Each of these playbooks can be run individually or invoked with tags (see Usage).
+Each of these playbooks can be run individually or invoked with tags (see [Usage](#usage)).

 ## Dependencies
 To configure the devices the playbook "setup_infrastructure.yml" must have been run before playbook "staging.yml".

+## Slack Integration
+Just for fun there is custom callback plugin for slack (custom_slack.py) in the folder "callback_plugins".
+To enable the plugin and to specify the depth of the output messages use extra-vars (see [Slack sage](#slack-usage)).

 ## Usage
 ### Run this playbook first